saidalizada/Github_crawler/README.md

 # Github_crawler
-Github_crawler is a crawler for Github search
+Github_crawler is a crawler for Github search <br />

+Input values are hardcoded in json file in the src/config folder.
+There are 4 different json file 3 of them for 3 different type and one for unicode keyword.<br />

 ## Usage
-Input values are hardcoded in json file in the src/config folder

-### Main libriries used for crawler
+Main libriries used for crawler
 ```bash
 pip install bs4
 pip install requests